Triggerfish Care Guide: Tank Setup, Species, and Feeding Tips

 Pro Tip: The Niger triggerfish is the most recommended starter species.
 It has moderate aggression, adapts readily to captivity, and its deep blue-green coloration is stunning under reef lighting.
 For a closer look at its personality and care needs, The Spruce Pets' Black Triggerfish profile covers a close cousin with nearly identical care requirements.

-For those drawn to the Pink-tail, it's one of the few species sometimes described as "semi-reef safe" — though it will still eat any shrimp or snail it finds.
+For those drawn to the Pink-tail, it's one of the few species sometimes described as "semi-reef safe" — though it will still eat any shrimp or snail it finds, because crustaceans form a core part of the natural triggerfish diet regardless of species.

 Niger Triggerfish vs Clown Triggerfish